Veorra/System-Analysis-and-Design/README.md

 4) How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?

+Its important to consider the user's needs when designing as in the end they're the ones that are gonna be using the product.
+If the product is not user friendly then there was no point in creating said product as the users won't even use it for its intened purpose.
+I interpreted the user's needs by placing myself in their shoes and thinking about how I would want the application to function and what needs to be done to make it work.

+5) How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?